 Following this consultation, you and the oncologist will decide together whether pursuing the transplant is the best path for your dog.

-Before beginning the SCT process, your dog will need a high dose of cyclophosphamide (chemotherapy) to help eliminate as many cancer cells as possible and to prepare its body before stem cell collection.
+Before beginning the HSCT process, your dog will need a high dose of cyclophosphamide (chemotherapy) to help eliminate as many cancer cells as possible and to prepare its body before stem cell collection.
 This treatment is typically administered about two weeks prior to admission at CTAC and can be coordinated through your local oncologist.

 Your dog will undergo a comprehensive evaluation to ensure they are healthy enough for the procedure.
 This includes: